 Perhaps the glass lemon was acquired as a souvenir by the counts and countesses on a trip to Italy.
-Or perhaps it was bought at the international trade fair in Leipzig, which they attended regularly, or from a travelling merchant who sold Venetian glass.
-Although the glassworks of the Holy Roman Empire also produced high-quality glass, the output of the Venetian glass industry remained somewhat different due to the raw materials used and more artistic in style.
+Or perhaps it was bought at the international trade fair in Leipzig, which they attended three times a year, or from a travelling merchant who sold Venetian glass.
+Although the glassworks of the Holy Roman Empire also produced high-quality glass, the output of the Venetian glass industry remained somewhat different and more artistic in style due to the raw materials used.
 Although the German princes protected their economy from foreign products by imposing high taxes on imported goods, Italian travelling merchants were allowed to sell their glassware in Thuringia and elsewhere.
 Whatever way it came into the counts' collection, the lemon is mentioned in the New Palace picture gallery inventory in 1786 ("Eine Citroen von Glaß mit Laubwerck und Blüthen").
 It probably entered the collection during the reign of Günther I of Schwarzburg-Sondershausen (1678-1740) and his wife Elisabeth Albertine of Anhalt-Bernburg (1693-1774).